Enhancing Vision Foundation Models via Multimodal Continual Pre-Training

 Vision encoders often use fixed-size inputs during the pre-training stage, and thus struggle to handle images with varying resolutions, particularly high-resolution images for fine-grained visual understanding.
 While training on images of different sizes is a straightforward solution, it is particularly challenging due to the predefined shape of position embeddings in vision transformers.
 A common approach is to interpolate the original position embeddings in an online manner to accommodate different input resolutions, yet the results are unsatisfactory~\cite{flexivit,resformer}.

-Inspired by the success of Rotary Position Embedding (RoPE) that demonstrates strong extrapolation capabilities~\cite{Touvron2023LLaMAOA,xiong2024effective} in NLP, we aim to build upon RoPE to handle a sequence of visual tokens.
-Unlike previous methods~\cite{navit,pixtral,qwen2vl,qwen2.5vl} that rely on a single position embedding, we leverage both absolute and relative embeddings to capture richer positional information so as to handle a variety of high-resolution inputs.
-To best leverage the pre-trained knowledge and ensure a smooth transition from the pre-trained vanilla ViT to arbitrary resolutions, we begin by interpolating absolute positional embeddings and then incorporate RoPE-2D.
-We refer to this method as \ourpe.
+Inspired by the success of Rotary Position Embedding (RoPE)~\cite{rope} that demonstrates strong extrapolation capabilities in NLP~\cite{Touvron2023LLaMAOA,xiong2024effective} and CV~\cite{navit,pixtral,qwen2vl,qwen2.5vl,ropevision}, we aim to build upon RoPE-2D~\cite{rope2d} to handle a sequence of visual tokens.
+Unlike previous methods that only rely on RoPE-2D, which is neither a data-efficient nor a training-friendly approach (see \cref{tab:ab_pe}), we leverage both absolute and relative embeddings to ensure a smooth transition from the pre-trained vanilla ViT to arbitrary resolutions, and capture richer positional information so as to handle a variety of high-resolution inputs.
+We refer to this combination as \ourpe.

-Specifically, as shown in \cref{fig:arch} (b), a 2D image of resolution $(H, W)$ is patchified into $N=HW/P^2$ patches $x_p \in \mathbb{R}^{N\times (P^2\cdot C)}$, where $P$ denotes the patch size of vision encoder and $C$ indicates the number of image channel.
+Specifically, as shown in \cref{fig:method} (left), a 2D image of resolution $(H, W)$ is patchified into $N=HW/P^2$ patches $x_p \in \mathbb{R}^{N\times (P^2\cdot C)}$, where $P$ denotes the patch size of vision encoder and $C$ indicates the number of image channel.
 The image encoding processes can be expressed as:

 where $E \in \mathbb{R}^{(P^2\cdot C \times D_v)}$ and $E_{pos} \in \mathbb{R}^{N\times D_v}$ indicate patch embedding and learnable position embedding, $D_v$ indicates the hidden dimension of vision encoder, $\mathcal{I}nt(\cdot)$ represents bilinear interpolation, $\mathcal{P}roj(\cdot)$ is the projection layer, $\mathcal{FFN}(\cdot)$ denotes standard feed-forward network, and $L$ denotes the number of encoder layers.
-In particular, $\mathbf{R}$ in \cref{eq:rope} is the 2D rotary matrix:
+In particular, $\mathbf{R}$ in \cref{eq:rope} is the 2D rotary matrix\cite{rope2d}:

-\subsection{Text-supervised Generative Pre-training}
+\subsection{Text-supervised generative pre-training}

 Text-supervised generative pre-training is widely used in large multimodal models (LMMs).
 It extends the standard text-only autoregressive next-token prediction framework~\cite{radford2018improving,radford2019language,Brown2020LanguageMA} to visual inputs, mapping visual features into the input layer of a large language model via query-driven cross-attention~\cite{Li2023BLIP2BL,dai2024instructblip,alayrac2022flamingo} or projection~\cite{llava}.
-In this work, we adopt the projection-based multimodal framework due to its simplicity and effectiveness.
-Formally, the projection procedure $\mathcal{F_\psi}$ can be defined as follows:
+We adopt the projection-based multimodal framework due to its simplicity and effectiveness.
+Formally, the projection $\mathcal{F_\psi}$ can be defined as: